 - 3,000+ tons of pumpkins waiting to be picked!

 Festival parking is available at the south end of Main Street, Half Moon Bay High School, Our Lady of the Pillar Church and the Community Center/Shoreline Station complex.
 Some nonprofit groups will also be operating paid parking lots.
-Bike parking is available at Kelly Ave and Purrisima Street, and you can also take SamTrans bus service.
+Bike parking is available at Kelly Ave and Purrisima Street.
+You can also get to the festival from the Daly City BART Station via SamTrans bus service.
 Be advised that pets are not allowed.